The Career Center is a leader in experiential education and thrives on facilitating connections between students and employers.

 Offer challenging assignments that result in beneficial outcomes for your organization and tangible work samples or valuable experience for your interns.

 Create a positive learning environment in which your interns may test their classroom theories.
 Credit-bearing internships must include a minimum of 85% substantive duties and no more than 15% clerical tasks.
 Internships must extend for a minimum of 14 weeks and require at least five (5) hours of work per week.
-Workplace evaluations account for 25-50% of students’ final grades.
+Workplace evaluations account for 25-50% of students' final grades.
+Read the guidelines for credit-bearing internships.

 At American University, students may earn both academic credit and compensation for their internships.
 Therefore, we strongly encourage you to provide competitive hourly wages or stipends to help students defray the ever-increasing costs of living and tuition.